h-Klok/StatsWithJuliaBook/README.md

 This repository is a collection of all code blocks contained within our book.
 A preliminary draft version of the book is available here: [Statistics with Julia (draft)](https://people.smp.uq.edu.au/YoniNazarathy/julia-stats/StatisticsWithJulia.pdf).

-The book is comprised of the following ten chapters and two appendices:
+The book is comprised of the following ten chapters and three appendices:

 1. Introducing Julia
 2. Basic Probability